 |Claim amount||Our fee||Recoverable costs|

-When a request for Judgment is submitted to MCOL, it is normally processed within 48 hours.
+When a request for Judgement is submitted to MCOL, it is normally processed within 48 hours.

 STAGE 4: Enforcement of Judgement Against Debtors

-If you successfully obtain Judgment against the debtor, you can instruct the HCEO to try and enforce the Judgment and recover payment.
+If you successfully obtain Judgement against the debtor, you can instruct the HCEO to try and enforce the Judgement and recover payment.

 If it is necessary to correspond or otherwise liaise with the HCEO regarding the instruction, additional charges may apply which will be based on the hourly rate of the Solicitor conducting your matter.